Gallery @ BU Arts Initiative

 *Artworks submitted without the above information will not be considered.

-We try our best to accommodate a variety of mediums, but the dimensions and available space present limitations.
-If artists are concerned about the installation of their artwork, which may be of unique medium or fragile nature, please contact an Arts Initiative office committee member.
+We are open to displaying a variety of mediums, and will consider artist’s works on a case by case basis to see if they can be installed in our space.
+If artists are concerned about the installation of their artwork, which may be of unique medium or fragile nature, please contact firstname.lastname@example.org to talk to a Gallery Committee member.